robisim74/angular-l10n/doc/spec.md

     imports: [
         ...
         LocaleModule, // LocaleService is singleton.
-        LocalizationModule.forRoot() // New instance of LocalizationService.
+        LocalizationModule.forChild() // New instance of LocalizationService.
     ],
     declarations: [ListComponent]
 })